1. About this Privacy Statement

-We may disclose personal information (including credit-related personal information) to the lender's mortgage insurer (LMI) listed below.
+We may disclose personal data (including credit-related personal data) to the lender's mortgage insurer (LMI) listed below.

 The LMI may use, hold and disclose to third parties any personal information it collects about you from us or credit reporting bodies in order to assess whether to insure the risk of providing mortgage insurance; to assess the risk of default; to assess the risk of a guarantor being unable to meet a liability arising under a guarantee; to administer and vary the insurance cover, including for securitisation and hardship applications; to verify information that we collect about you; to deal with claims and recovery of proceeds including, among other things, to enforce a loan in place of a lender if the mortgage insurer pays out an insurance claim on your loan; for a mortgage insurance purpose; and for any other purpose under the insurance policy issued to us relating to your loan, as well as for other internal management and risk purposes.

-If you don't provide personal information to us, it will not be possible for the LMI to process our request for lender's mortgage insurance.
+If you don't provide personal data to us, it will not be possible for the LMI to process our request for lender's mortgage insurance.